illinoistech-itm/jhajek/itmd-521/assignment-05/Readme.md

 ## Assignment Setup

 On the command line run this `.sql` file to create another database and table with the requisite temperature data.
-Import this via the command: `sudo mysql < created-database-and-table.sql`.
+Import this via the command: `sudo mysql < create-database-and-table.sql`.

 Then run the command: `sudo mysql < insert-records.sql`